WHEN: 27-28 July 2018

 WHERE: RMIT University, Melbourne

-JULIE BINDEL (USA)
+JULIE BINDEL (UK)

 Julie Bindel is a journalist, writer, broadcaster and researcher.
 Julie has authored over 30 book chapters and reports on a range of topics relating violence and abuse of women and girls.